tripzilch/tripzilch.github.io/articles/rotating.md

 # How to make interesting rotating things
 *by Piter Pasma, March 2020*

-In this article, I will discuss my findings about rotating things.
-I think they are sometimes also called *harmonographs*, but that is a very general class.
+This article is about the basics of constructing cool loopy functions, sometimes also called *harmonographs* (but that's a very broad term), and shows step by step how I build and investigate some possible formulas for them.

 There are various curious combinatorial things going on, and things related to ratios.
 I wonder if there is some field of math that deals with these things.